-Before performing sclerotherapy, Moore screens patients to ensure they are good candidates for the procedure.
+Before performing sclerotherapy, providers screen patients to ensure they are good candidates for the procedure.
 The procedure is not safe for pregnant women, but may be performed after delivery to treat veins that develop during pregnancy.

 Sclerotherapy typically takes just 10 to 15 minutes and involves inserting a very fine needle directly into the vein.
 Typically this is covered by most insurance providers, including Medicare.

 Patients may notice itching or bruising for the first few days after the procedure.
 They also may experience brown lines or spots at the vein site, which may go away, but could stay indefinitely.
 Most people who have sclerotherapy are very happy with how much better their legs feel.